 \begin{enumerate}[nosep] \item \textbf{Original}: Step-by-step with exploration, planning, and verification. \item \textbf{Small Cases First}: Enumerate $n{=}1,2,3,\ldots$, discover patterns, conjecture, prove. \item \textbf{Work Backwards}: List constraints, narrow search space, construct. \item \textbf{Classify Then Solve}: Identify problem type, recall canonical techniques, apply. \end{enumerate}

 Three ensemble configurations plus isolated strategies:

-More diversity = worse performance.
-The relationship is monotonic: replacing more Original prompts with diverse strategies never helps and eventually hurts (Figure~\ref{fig:diversity}).
+More diversity = worse performance (Figure~\ref{fig:diversity}).
+The relationship is monotonic: replacing Original prompts with diverse strategies never helps and eventually hurts.
 Every individual strategy is weaker than the Original.
-Code-first (41/50) appeared promising but confirmation runs scored 38 and 34, giving a 3-run mean of 37.7 --- clearly below baseline.
+Code-first (41/50) appeared promising but confirmation runs scored 38 and 34 (3-run mean 37.7, below baseline).